 2.4 Sample Collection

 Mid-stream urine samples were collected from sixty-seven (67) students (both male and female) of Department of Applied Microbiology in Enugu State University of Science and Technology, Agbani campus who willingly submitted for analysis.
-The samples were collected aseptically in sterile urine containers.
-The samples were immediately labelled and taken to the laboratory for bacteriological analysis.
+The samples were collected aseptically in sterile urine containers and were immediately labelled and taken to the laboratory for bacteriological analysis.

 2.5 Isolation and Characterization of isolates